High-Protein Beetroot Medi Bowl

 Assorted vibrant ingredients for a high-protein beetroot bowl on a white background.

-• Potatoes: Rich in fiber and vitamin C, sweet potatoes can substituted for a different flavor.
+• Potatoes: Rich in fiber and so satiating, sweet potatoes can be substituted for a different flavor.

 • Cauliflower: High in vitamins and antioxidants; broccoli can be used as an alternative.

-• Silken Tofu: Adds creaminess and potassium; cashew cream is another option.
+• Silken Tofu: Adds creaminess, protein, and potassium; cashew cream is another option.

 Step-By-Step Instructions